 One of the things Connecticut is famous for is for having a large insurance company cluster.
 Besides being the state capital of Connecticut, Hartford is known as the insurance capital of the world, with a vast number of insurance companies with headquarters and major campuses in the area.

 With more than 63 500 jobs, Hartford is the number one location in terms of insurance industry jobs.
-Proportionally, It has 9 times more workers in the industry than the average American city.
+Proportionally, It has nine times more workers in the industry than the average American city.

 Sandy Hook massacre